executablebooks/MyST-NB/docs/index.md

 # MyST-NB

-A collection of tools for working with Jupyter Notebooks in Sphinx, using the Markedly Structured Text markdown language.
+Tools for working with Jupyter Notebooks in Sphinx, using the Markedly Structured Text markdown language. `MyST-NB` provides the following main

-The primary tool this package provides is a Sphinx parser for `ipynb` files.
+features:

+* **{ref}`Parse ipynb files in Sphinx<installation>`**.
+Directly convert Jupyter
+  Notebooks into Sphinx documents.
+* **{doc}`Execute and Cache your notebook content <use/execute>`**.
+  Save time building your documentation without needing to commit your notebook outputs directly into `git`.
+* **{doc}`Write MyST Markdown<use/myst>`**.
+MyST Markdown
-This allows you to directly convert Jupyter Notebooks into Sphinx documents.
+  allows you to write Sphinx roles and directives in markdown.
-It relies heavily on the [`MyST` parser](https://github.com/ExecutableBookProject/myst_parser).

-A secondary tool is the 'glue' functionality, outlined in the {ref}`Inserting variables with glue <glue>` section, which allows outputs of notebook code cells to be accessed and displayed anywhere within the documentation (even from different files).
+* **{doc}`Insert notebook outputs into your content <use/glue>`**.
+Generate outputs as you build your documentation, and insert them across pages.
+* **{doc}`Write Jupyter Notebooks entirely with Markdown <use/markdown>`**.
+You can define the structure of a notebook *in pure-text* making it more diff-able.

+In addition, there are several options for controlling the look and feel of how your notebooks are used in your documentation.
+See the documentation pages to the left for more information.

 ```{warning}
 This project is in an alpha state.
 It may evolve rapidly and/or make breaking changes!